 - SERVICE is the name of the service.

 - USER is the value

 groupdepending on whether you are authorizing a single developer or a group.

-The easiest way to test services is to use a tool like
+The easiest way to test a service that requires authentication is to use a tool

 In order for the

 curl command to work, you must pass a valid identity token

 for a user with the